globewalldesk/revuu/README.md

 review and that the next review should be done on a certain date.
 The two basic views of the app are a paginated list of tasks and an individual task view.

-Currently, we support Ruby, Node.js (JavaScript), Python, Java, C, and Bash scripting.
+Currently, we support Ruby, JavaScript (and Node), HTML, CSS, Python, Java, C, and Bash scripting.
+We support not just one-file scripting tasks but also complex, directory-based tasks (which Revuu calls "repotasks").
 We also support many commonly-used text editors and IDEs.

 Add copious, well-chosen tags in order to be able to sort tasks.

 Revuu ships with a bunch of pre-made questions (in the "sample data" folder) and answers by way of demonstration.
+Load by pressing 'a' to go to the archive system, and then 'sa' to copy the sample data.
+Then press 'l' to load, and choose the sample data.

-You can now easily import (load) and export (archive, back up, share) your data.
+You can also easily import (load) and export (archive, back up, share) your data.

 ## Install and requirements
 Clone the repo (instructions should be clear enough from Github).
 Should probably make sure a recent version of Ruby (>2.2) is installed.
 Execute `bundle install` to install the gem requirements.

 Only works on \*nix systems (including modern Macs).
-I could make some changes so that it works on Windows, if anybody cares (do let me know).

-## Run
+## Run and Use
 Once Ruby, the app, and the gem dependencies are installed, you should be able to start the app on your \*nix system just by typing `ruby revuu.rb`.

-## Use
-The app ships with both tasks (mostly Ruby) and answers.
-The tasks are in data/tasks.json and the answers are in data/, and, if you didn't want to delete them all by hand, you could simply delete the data file and the app should still work.
-(If you try and it doesn't, let me know and I'll fix it.)

-Online help is available from the task list by pressing 'c' for 'commands'.
+To learn how to use the system, press 'h' for help.
+It's pretty easy to learn, and we have extensive help files.

 ## Author
 Larry Sanger (yo.larrysanger@gmail.com)

 ## Development to do list

-* Finish major refactoring/cleanup/editing in preparation for directory-based tasks.
-* Directory-based tasks: let users do tasks that make changes to Rails apps, play with CSS, HTML, and web-based JavaScript, and other directory-based apps.
 * Eventually, distribute files into subdirectories of 100 apiece based on IDs.
 * Add a "sort by date added" or "sort by ID" feature.
 * Make some archive safety improvements/clarifications.